khairnarharshita/Hostel-Management-System/README.md

 # Hostel-Managment-System
-A A system created for effective simulation of hostel management.
+A system created for effective simulation of hostel management.

 The system provides functinality :